nayem9b/sheba.xyz-frontend/README.md

 - **Password:** adminVitamin

 ---

-## Overview

-Sheba.xyz is a comprehensive service marketplace platform built with Next.js 14+ and the App Router architecture.
-The platform connects service providers with customers, offering a streamlined experience for booking, managing, and reviewing services across multiple categories.

 ## Architecture

-The platform follows a modern microservices architecture with a Next.js frontend and three specialized backend microservices.
+The platform follows a modern microservices architecture with a Next.js frontend and 3 backend microservices.

 ### Frontend